 And so it begins…

-Makes sense right?
-But it will never happen.
-The bowl system is big business.
-It’s all about the money.
-Sell the name to the highest bidder brings in big bucks.
-Adding more bowl games means more colleges which means more money to be shared by schools and sponsors.
-Athletic departments love it.
-They all want a piece of the action.
+Adding more bowl games means means more money to be shared by schools and sponsors.
+Schools and Athletic Departments love it.
+They all get a piece of the action.
 This is the reason there will never be a true playoff system in college football.
 Colleges say they don’t want to kill off the bowl tradition, but that’s simply not true.
 The real bowl tradition has been dead and buried for years now.
-This is about one thing only, making money.
+This is about one thing only, money.
 Going to a playoff system would shrink the money ball and that just ain’t gonna happen!
-Who wants to see a legitimate champion when you can see dollar signs….
-So just kick back and enjoy the bowl games they’ll be around for awhile.
+Who wants to see a legitimate champion who earns the title through a true series of play-off games when you can see dollar signs instead?
+So If you don’t like them don’t watch them or just kick back and enjoy the bowl games they’re going to be around for awhile.